-When you like texture on your roof with standout curb appeal, clay tile roofing makes a statement on San Diego.
+When you like texture on your roof with standout curb appeal, clay tile roofing makes a statement in San Diego.
 Cut into a myriad of shapes and sizes, clay tiles come in a variety of hues to complement your home.
-If you're looking to make an exciting statement with materials that last for years to come, consider clay tile roofing.
+If you’re looking to make an exciting statement with materials that last for years to come, consider clay tile roofing.

 More than their aesthetic qualities, clay tiles are durable, fireproof, and impervious to environmental changes.
 They’re also water-resistant and have a lifespan of up to 50 years.

 In fact, clay tile roofing is so beneficial that it’s recently become an integral part of the green building movement.

 Clay tiles are made from clay that’s extracted from natural sources.
 Once the clay is mixed with water, it’s formed into clay tiles.
 A mold is used to shape the clay into an intricate design.
 Some of the shapes are called “coffers” that are cut with a diamond pattern.
 Coarser clay tiles have a rough texture and smooth clay tiles have a smooth texture.